lvdmaaten/lvdmaaten.github.io/software/index.md

 * L.J.P. van der Maaten, E.O.
 Postma, and H.J. van den Herik. **Dimensionality Reduction: A Comparative Review**.
 Tilburg University Technical Report, TiCC-TR 2009-005, 2009. <i class="fa fa-file-pdf-o"></i> [PDF](../publications/papers/TR_Dimensionality_Reduction_Review_2009.pdf)

 Please note I am no longer maintaining this toolbox.

 ---

-## Torchnet

-[Torchnet](http://www.github.com/torchnet/torchnet) is a framework for torch which provides a set of abstractions aiming at encouraging code re-use as well as encouraging modular programming.
-Torchnet was developed by Ronan Collobert, Laurens van der Maaten, and Armand Joulin.
-See [this paper](../publications/papers/Torchnet_2016.pdf) for more information.

----